Actindo-AG/Documentation/DataHub/UserInterface/02e_Channels.md

   Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all channels in the list are selected.

 - [EDIT]
   Click this button to edit the selected channel.
-This button is only displayed, when a single checkbox of a channel is selected.
+This button is only displayed if a single checkbox of a channel is selected.
 Alternatively, you can click directly a row in the list to edit a channel.
   For detailed information, see [Edit a channel](../Integration/04_ManageChannels.md#edit-a-channel).

 - [DELETE]
   Click this button to delete the selected channel.
-This button is only displayed, when the checkbox of at least one channel is selected.
+This button is only displayed if the checkbox of at least one channel is selected.

 The list displays all channels.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.